 "When you do a clinical trial, that is an idealized population.
 Everything is as perfect as it can be,” Poland says.
 “That is different than what we call ‘real-world effectiveness,’ where now unhealthy people are getting it, there aren't strict protocols, and you're dependent on 100,000 different vaccine administrators doing it right."

-In addition to the CDC report that found the vaccines to be 90 percent effective, two studies published March 23 in The New England Journal of Medicine suggest that breakthrough cases are very rare among the fully vaccinated.
+Two studies published March 23 in The New England Journal of Medicine suggest that breakthrough cases are very rare among the fully vaccinated.
 One study found that just 4 of 8,121 employees at the University of Texas Southwestern Medical Center in Dallas tested positive for coronavirus after being fully vaccinated.
 The other found that just 7 of 14,990 California health care workers tested positive two weeks after their second dose.

-In both studies, the chance of infection after full vaccination was about 0.5 percent.
-The authors noted that the study findings are even more remarkable considering participants were likely have a higher risk of exposure than average people because they work in health care settings.
+In both studies, the chance of infection after full vaccination was about 0.05 percent.
+The authors noted that the study findings are even more remarkable considering participants were likely to have a higher risk of exposure than average people because they work in health care settings.
 What's more, they were tested during a post-holiday surge of cases.

 What can cause a breakthrough case?

 Several factors can affect a vaccine's real-world effectiveness and the chance of a breakthrough case, experts say.
 Among them: